jax-ml/jax/README.md

 ## Transformations

-JAX is at its core an extensible system for transforming numerical functions.
+At its core, JAX is an extensible system for transforming numerical functions.
-Here are three key transformations for machine learning research.
+We currently expose three important transformations: `grad`, `jit`, and `vmap`.

 ### Automatic differentiation with grad